-For imports from the United States, the CFIA accepts as the official document either an Official Meat Inspection Certificate (OMIC) issued by the USDA's Food Safety Inspection Service (FSIS) or a certificate of export issued by the Food and Drug Administration's (FDA) Center for Food Safety and Applied Nutrition (CFSAN).
+For imports from the United States, the CFIA accepts as the official document either an Official Meat Inspection Certificate (OMIC) issued by the United States Department of Agriculture's (USDA) Food Safety and Inspection Service (FSIS) or a Certificate to a Foreign Government (CFG) issued by the Food and Drug Administration's (FDA) Center for Food Safety and Applied Nutrition (CFSAN).

 For imports from all other countries (other than the United States) the CFIA accepts an Official Meat Inspection Certificate (OMIC) or a negotiated food certificate approved by the CFIA.

-There is no need for an OMIC or negotiated food certificate approved by the CFIA if the product falls in one of the two categories of lower risk defined in the table below.
+There is no need for an OMIC, a CFG, or a negotiated food certificate approved by the CFIA if the product falls in one of the two categories of lower risk defined in the table below.

 The prospective exporter and the Safe Food for Canadians import licence holder must comply with any additional import requirements or restrictions associated when importing a commodity or the licencing requirements that falls under applicable Canadian laws.

 Please consult the Automated Import Reference System (AIRS) to learn about the import requirements.